-Since 1984, NLTAF has given over $7,508,500 of IOLTA funds to help provide legal representation access for Nebraskans who meet the federal poverty guidelines.
+Since 1984, NLTAF has given $7,943,500 of IOLTA funds to help provide legal representation access for Nebraskans who meet the federal poverty guidelines.
 The sole grantee is Legal Aid of Nebraska.

 NLTAF does not accept funding requests.